-At first, I thought Street Soccer: New York was almost too slick, like a pure marketing video.
-Street Soccer USA (SSUSA) hosts the US qualifying tournament for the Homeless World Cup.
+At first, I thought Street Soccer: New York was almost too slick, like a pure marketing video for Street Soccer USA (SSUSA).
+SSUSA hosts the US qualifying tournament for the Homeless World Cup.
 But then I learned how the film came together.

 Directors David Murphy and Dan Hedges came across the group from an article in the NY Times.
 They got to know the players and organization, and then all agreed to be filmed as they competed through rounds of the 2009 Homeless USA Cup.
 They also followed up with the players the subsequent year.